-Also, there is a revealing UK production, "The Men Who Killed Kennedy," that was never allowed to air in this country but is now on Youtube.
+Also, a revealing UK production, "The Men Who Killed Kennedy," was never allowed to air in this country but is now on Youtube.
 Oliver Stone's movie JFK is seriously flawed, but worth a look anyway.
 His sequel,

 'JFK Revisited' is intriguing; I hope to watch it soon.

 Finally, an often overlooked player in the assassination drama was Billy Sol Estes.
 Roger Stone investigates his claims in his book, and I believe his claims deserve more attention.

 In the end, we may not definitively know who killed Kennedy.
 We may never know.
 However, if one carefully studies the materials referenced above, you will at least understand the drama's complexity and be entitled to express an informed opinion.

 Having pontificated on the topic, for now, I hope not to think about corrupt politicians with TLAs instead of names again until the 60th comes round.
 See you again in 2023.
 Let's Go Brandon!